bibhask/gut_nek/README.md

 ## Nek5000 flow and scalar simulations for the results reported in Kumar & Mukherjee, Phys.
 Rev. E., 2026

-This repository contains the mesh-generation scripts and Nek5000 files used for the flow and passive-scalar simulations reported by Kumar and Mukherjee.
+This repository contains the mesh generation scripts and Nek5000 files used for the flow and passive-scalar simulations reported by Kumar and Mukherjee.

 The repository contains three main components:

 1. **Mesh generation files**
 2. **Flow simulation files**
-3. **Passive scalar simulation files**
+3. **Scalar simulation files**

-The main nondimensional parameters, including the Reynolds number, Péclet numbers, Damköhler numbers, and nutrient-absorption coefficient, can be varied directly through the Nek5000 `.rea` files as described below.
+The main nondimensional parameters, including the Reynolds number, Péclet numbers, Damköhler numbers, and nutrient absorption coefficient, can be varied directly through the Nek5000 `.rea` files as described below.

 ## Prerequisites

-These simulations use **Nek5000**, an open-source spectral-element CFD solver.
+These simulations use **Nek5000**, an open-source spectral element CFD solver.
 Users should have basic familiarity with Linux/Unix commands, Fortran, and MPI-based parallel computing.
 Nek5000 requires compatible C and Fortran compilers, GNU Make, and an MPI implementation for parallel runs.

 Useful resources: